adamclayd/angular-bootstrap-5/README.md

 ## Todo Tasklist
 - [ ] Make pagination move the pages when you get to the last page in the list.
-- [ ] Make a way to return a result for html popovers.
-May need to put in a promise.
 - [ ] Add a datepicker.